bigeasy/proof/README.md

 minimal `Perl` `Test::Harness` output.
 Failed assertions appear as comments in the file output.

-You write your quick and dirty diagnostics to standard error.
-The test runner will hide it from you.
+**You write your quick and dirty diagnostics to standard error.** The test runner will hide it from you during normal test runs.
 If there is a test failure you can run the test program directly for the error spew.

 The Ace test runner executes the test programs.
 If a test fails, even catastrophically, the test runner tests on.
-The test runner does not load tests, set them up, tear them down, etc. Why have the test runner load programs, manage memory, file handles and sockets?
-Let the operating system do that.
+The test runner does not load tests, set them up, tear them down, etc. Why have the test runner load programs, manage memory, file handles and sockets?  **Let the operating system do set up and tear down.**

 You are encouraged to **be a slob** in your test code.
 Each test is a short lived process, so feel free to suck up memory, leave file handles open, and